Free French Africa: Personnel and military

 The peoples of free French Africa were heavily involved in the war effort.
 Ten Marching Battalions (Note: A marching battalion (Bataillon de marche) is a provisional unit composed of several companies formed in an unconventional manner.
 A unit is called a "marching" unit when it is formed from elements of other units.) were formed there from December 1940 to January 1943, each composed of six hundred to eight hundred men.
 At the cost of heavy losses, they distinguished themselves on various battlefields.

 The Second Marching Battalion, or the Ubangi-Shari Battalion, particularly stood out at the Battle of Bir Hakeim, where it became the first land-based unit to become a member of the Order of Liberation.
 The Third Marching Battalion of Chad was the only unit among French forces to take part in the Eritrean campaign.

-These battalions also participated in the Syrian Campaign, intervened in Djibouti and Madagascar, and made up a third of the French troops engaged in the campaign of Cyrenaica.
+These battalions also participated in the Syria–Lebanon campaign, intervened in Djibouti and Madagascar, and made up a third of the French troops engaged in the campaign in Cyrenaica.

 In order to go north through the desert to participate in Libyan operations against Italian forces, Colonel Leclerc increased the size of his troops with the addition of men from Cameroon, and the recruitment of about 3,000 men from the Tirailleurs Sénégalais in Chad.
 Leclerc would then use Chad as a rear base for his operations and as a base for logistical support from January 1941 to January 1945.

 An estimated total of 21,000 African troops from the army were sent to different military operations.

 Charles de Gaulle wanted to reward the African men who fought for free France with Cross of Liberation medals.
 The Cross of Liberation is intended for distinguished military personnel and civilians who contributed to the liberation of France and its empire.
 De Gaulle asked to reward the many Black African troops; however, from the 200 files for Free French Africa, only 15 cases were rewarded.